Miners push FTSE up in late-session rebound

 The rebound came as strong earnings and an upbeat outlook from the world's biggest copper miner reassured investors about the prospects for resources demand, concerns about which had been fanned by weak data and comments from China throughout the week.

-Chile's Codelco, said its 2011 pretax profit surged 21 percent from a year earlier and appeared optimistic about the copper market, saying consumption growth could stay at levels above the historical average and sales to China shouldn't drop.
+Chile's Codelco CODEL.UL, said its 2011 pretax profit surged 21 percent from a year earlier and appeared optimistic about the copper market, saying consumption growth could stay at levels above the historical average and sales to China shouldn't drop.

-Britain's miners, which had been one of the biggest fallers in the first half of Friday's session, recovered sharply to close 0.9 percent higher.
+Britain's miners, which had been one of the biggest fallers in the first half of Friday's session, recovered sharply to close 0.9 percent higher .FTNMX1770.

 "Anything that comes out of the big guns over there does tend to move a lot of the miners," Steve Asfour, trader at Fox Davies, said.